 Mont Blanc and the Alps hold some great mountaineering terrain for you to explore.
 Mont Blanc is a classic mountaineering peak.
 Although the mountaineering is different in the Himalaya’s.
 Climbing Mont Blanc is a must for any mountaineering aspiring for the big mountains.
 Aiming to climb Gran Paradiso and Mont Blanc in a 6 day program is something you need to consider on the road to Mount Everest.

 Climbing Aconcagua on the traverse route is important for a number of reasons.
-The first being the expedition style.
+Firstly, the expedition style.
 Moving equipment, food and gear up the mountain establishing a number of different camps helps you understand what it is like to have a base camp, camp 1, camp 2 and camp 3.
 Learning what it feels like to carry 16kg/ 35+lbs in low oxygen environments is extremely important.
 You will move up and down the mountain acclimatizing and moving equipment and gear as you go.

 Aconcagua also has harsh cold conditions which will help you prepare for Mount Everest.
 Aconcagua’s summit night is also very useful, showing you what it is like to move almost 1,000m/ 3,280 feet up and down on at extreme altitude.
 The other benefit of climbing Aconcagua is, it helps you get a feeling for what it is like to try and sleep at 6,000m/ 19,685 feet and spend time at this elevation and see how you cope in this environment.